ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-5-recursion.md

   - 'is_sorted()'
   - 'fibonacci series'
   - 'subset'
+  - 'powerset'
+  - josephus'
+  - 'tower of hanoi'
+  - 'check palindrome'
 ---

 # Recursion

 Recursion is a process of a function calling itself.
-It can cause segmentation fault/stack overflow, if base case is implemented poorly.
+It can cause segmentation fault/stack overflow if the base case is implemented poorly.
 It is based on **PMI**(Principle of Mathematical Induction).

-A program/algo based on recursive approach is memory consuming but easier(and sometimes more natural) to implement when compared to the iterative solution.
+A program/algo based on a recursive approach is memory-consuming but easier(and sometimes more natural, i.e. DFS, BFS, MergeSort) to implement when compared to the iterative solution.

 ## Tail Recursion

 When the last step in a recursive function is the recursive call itself.
-These kinds of recursive functions are memory-friendly in modern compiler as the compiler replaces the recursive call with ``GOTO`` statement.
+These kinds of recursive functions are as the compiler replaces the recursive call with the ``GOTO`` statement.
 Hence, no extra memory is needed to store the previous function in the stack.

 * No-Tail recursion